anne-glerum/anne-glerum.github.io/myblog/Conferences.md

 2021
 ====
 **Glerum**, *Continental rift interaction and the formation of rotating continental microplates*, Geophysics and Tectonics Seminar.
+Watch this presentation on <a href="https://www.youtube.com/watch?v=nEpIzY-VsbY" target="target">YouTube</a>.

 2019
 ====